Iran says it sends second monkey into space, brings it back safely

 "We are aware of reports that Iran has launched an object into space," said Bernadette Meehan, a spokeswoman for the U.S. National Security Council.
 "Our concerns with Iran's development of space launch vehicle technologies are well-known, and we continue to monitor these developments closely."

-Riki Ellison, a U.S. missile defense expert, said the launch, if proven true, showed Iran had not halted work on its long range missile development program.
+Riki Ellison, a U.S. missile defence expert, said the launch, if proven true, showed Iran had not halted work on its long range missile development program.

 "If it's true, they continue to expand and grow their kong range missile capabilities regardless of their overture to the West with self reduction of their nuclear capabilities," Ellison said.

-Iran's Gulf Arab neighbors view Iran missile capabilities as a threat.
-Saudi Arabia and the United Arab Emirates have spent heavily in the past few years on advanced U.S.-made missile defense systems.
+Iran's Gulf Arab neighbours view Iran missile capabilities as a threat.
+Saudi Arabia and the United Arab Emirates have spent heavily in the past few years on advanced U.S.-made missile defence systems.

 (Writing by Mahmoud Habboush, additional reporting by Andrea Shalal-esa and Mark Felsenthal in Washington; Editing by Jeremy Gaunt and Doina Chiacu)